Planning a fireworks display

 Only licensed fireworks contractors may put on fireworks displays.
 Fireworks contractors and operators must be trained to use fireworks and operate to national standards for firework displays.

-Possessing fireworks (other than unrestricted items such as sparklers, bonbons, streamer cones or caps for toy pistols) if you are unlicensed is illegal and carries a penalty of up to $52,250 or 6 months imprisonment.
+Possessing fireworks (other than unrestricted items such as sparklers, bonbons, streamer cones or caps for toy pistols) if you are unlicensed is illegal and carries a penalty.
+The penalty can be a fine of up to 400 penalty points (over $53,000 as at July 2020) or 6 months imprisonment.

 Duty of care with fireworks displays